Rephonic

 Recent interactions between the hosts and their guests.

-Q: What led you to go back to school and work on your MFA in creative writing?
+Q: What led you to work on treatment for Alzheimer's disease?

 Audience Metrics